-2. Comparator and monostable integration and testing
+2. Comparator and Monostable Integration and Testing

 Connect the comparator and trigger circuit from Lab 4A to the monostable trigger input.
 Make sure that the output of the comparator is compatible with the input of the monostable circuit.
 Using a function generator and an oscilloscope test that the whole circuit is behaving as designed.
-You can use for instance a sawtooth or triangular wave form.
+You can use a sawtooth or triangular wave form.
 Test that you can easily adjust the threshold with the potentiometer.

-2.1 Show the instructor that the whole circuit is behaving properly and that you can adjust the threshold.
-Have him/her sign your lab book.
+2.1: Show your TA that the whole circuit is behaving properly and that you can adjust the threshold.

-Using the function generator, test what happens when you send two pulses separated by less than 100 ms. Is your monostable retriggerable or not?
+Using the function generator, test what happens when you send two pulses separated by less than 100 ms.

+2.2: Is your monostable retriggerable or not?
 How will this impact the current project?